ogset/placesApp/README.md

 # User places

-## A fullstack application for keeping user places
+## A fullstack application for keeping user places.